Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 A popular online news portal wants to understand its readers' behaviors better.
 Every time a user interacts with an article - be it reading an article, clicking on an ad, leaving a comment, or sharing an article on social media - an event is generated.**

-No.  We should not apply CDF as the Table is a Append-Only Table.
+&nbsp;&nbsp;&nbsp;&nbsp;No.  We should not apply CDF as the Table is a Append-Only Table.

 **Why append only?**
-	- **Immutable Events** Each user interaction is a unique event with its timestamp.
+&nbsp;&nbsp;&nbsp;&nbsp;- **Immutable Events** Each user interaction is a unique event with its timestamp.
 Once an event is generated, it doesnt´change.
 Instead of updating existing records, new interacions
-	- **Scalability** Given the large number of reader and the multitude of interactions they can have on the platform, the system generates a massive volume of events daily.
+&nbsp;&nbsp;&nbsp;&nbsp;- **Scalability** Given the large number of reader and the multitude of interactions they can have on the platform, the system generates a massive volume of events daily.
 An append only system scales well to handle such high-velocity data.

 **Question 8
 The data engineering team wants to build a pipeline that receives customers data as change data capture (CDC) feed from a source system.
 The CDC events logged at the source